Surfing in Sri Lanka… Why not?

 It looks exactly like a normal belt except for a SECRET interior pocket perfectly designed to hide a wad of cash or a passport copy.
 Never get caught with your pants down again!
 (Unless you want to.)Check on Amazon

 Get insured before surfing in Sri Lanka…

 I mentioned the part where wounds fester and boards to the face concuss, yeah?
 Good!
-Then we’re already on the same page about how you need some travel insurance before wiping out every surf spot in Sri Lanka.
+Then we’re already on the same page about how you probably ought to consider some travel insurance before wiping out at every surf spot in Sri Lanka.

 The Sexy Six-Packed Surfing in Sri Lanka Guide Summed Up Simply

 What was that sound?
 Oh, yeah sorry, dude.
 That was just the sound of me riding a fully-sick barrel.

 Jokes, I can’t ride barrels… but now you can!
 I mean, not yet.
 But soon!

 I just hand-delivered this tight guide for surfing in Sri Lanka, so what the hell are you doing reading this outro?
 Get your nose outta my smack-talk, into the water, and catch some of Sri Lanka’s sick surf!
 (Also, thanks for sticking with my smack-talk until the end.)

 That’s it, dude – go enjoy Sri Lanka’s beaches!
 Munch the kottu, surf with the locals, and go do some stupid shit.
 Not too stupid though!
 Just the right amount of stupid.

 I’m out!
 Enjoy the waves, man.
 I’m going back to the mountains!